A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

 In the $aggregate$ module, GKT aggregates the temporal knowledge state and the embedding for the answered KC $i$ and its neighboring KC $j$: where $a^t$ represents the exercises answered correctly or incorrectly at time step $t$, $\bm{E}_s$ is the embedding matrix for the learning interactions, $\bm{E}_e$ is the embedding matrix for the KC, and $k$ represents the $k$-th row of $\bm{E}_e$.

-In the $update$ module, GKT updates the temporal knowledge state based on the aggregated features and the knowledge graph structure, as follows: where $f_{self}$ is a multilayer perceptron, $G_{ea}$ is the same $erase$-followed-by-$add$ mechanism used in DKVMN, and $G_{gru}$ is the gated recurrent unit (GRU) gate \citep{cho2014learning}.
+In the $update$ module, GKT updates the temporal knowledge state based on the aggregated features and the knowledge graph structure, as follows: where $f_{self}$ is the multilayer perceptron, $G_{ea}$ is the same $erase$-followed-by-$add$ mechanism used in DKVMN, and $G_{gru}$ is the gated recurrent unit (GRU) gate \citep{cho2014learning}.
 Moreover, $f_{neighbor}$ defines the information propagation to neighboring nodes based on the knowledge graph structure.

-In the $predict$ module, GKT predicts the student's performance at the next time step according to the updated temporal knowledge state: where $\bm{W}_o$ is the weight parameter and $\bm{b}_k$ is the bias term.
+In the $predict$ module, GKT predicts the student's performance at the next time step according to the updated temporal knowledge state: where $\bm{W}_k$ is the weight parameter and $\bm{b}_k$ is the bias term.

-Recently, in an attempt to further explore knowledge structure, \citet{tong2020structure} proposed structure-based knowledge tracing (SKT), which aims to capture the multiple relations in knowledge structure to model the influence propagation among concepts.
-SKT was mainly motivated by an education theory, \emph{transfer of knowledge} \citep{Royer1979Theories}, which claims that students' knowledge state on some relevant KCs will also be changed when they are practicing on a specific KC due to the potential knowledge structure among KCs.
+In addition to modeling the graph structure in KCs by graph neural networks, \citet{lu2022cmkt} propose to model the educational relation and topology in the concept map, which will be intended to act as mathematical constraints for the construction of the KT model.
+Recently, in the attempt to further explore knowledge structure, \citet{tong2020structure} propose structure-based knowledge tracing (SKT), which aims to capture the multiple relations in knowledge structure to model the influence propagation among concepts.
+SKT is mainly motivated by an education theory, \emph{transfer of knowledge} \citep{Royer1979Theories}, which claims that students' knowledge states on some relevant KCs will also be changed when they are practicing on a specific KC due to the potential knowledge structure among KCs.
 Therefore, a student's knowledge state is determined by not only the temporal effect from the exercise sequence, but also the spatial effect from the knowledge structure.
-To concurrently model the latent spatial effects, SKT presented the synchronization and partial propagation methods to characterize the undirected and directed relations between KCs, respectively.
-In this way, SKT could model influence propagation in the knowledge structure with both temporal and spatial relations.
-By introducing education theory, SKT can get more interpretable evolving knowledge state.
+To concurrently model the latent spatial effects, SKT presents the synchronization and partial propagation methods to characterize the undirected and directed relations between KCs, respectively.
+In this way, SKT measures influence propagation in the knowledge structure with both temporal and spatial relations.
+To get rid of dependence on knowledge structure, \citet{long2022automatical} propose the Automatical Graph-based Knowledge Tracing (AGKT), which utilizes the automatical graph to measure students’ knowledge states automatically without annotation manual annotations.